Mohamed5550/Designing-Data-Intensive-Applications-Notes/Notes/Chapter 11.md

   - You can product ouput from each input like MapReduce
 - Rest of the chapter is discussion of option 3
 - Sorting doesn't make sense here, because the dataset in unbounded
+- When batch process craches, we can restart it, but restarting a stream process that is running for years is not a viable option

 ### Uses of Stream Processing